What do I actually do?

 We are also hugely excited to have launched Project Positive, enabling Care Leavers to access apprenticeships in Hertfordshire.
 The Parent Perspective Podcast, supporting parents and carers to hear from experts about the opportunities available to their children and have many other exciting projects in the pipeline – all of which achieve social change and positively impact some of the most disadvantaged young people in England.

-Helping others to explore their options and realise how many fantastic opportunities there really are out there.
+Helping everyone, regardless of their background. to explore their options and realise how many fantastic opportunities there really are out there.